GMohammadAli/Curriculum-Based-System/README.md

 # Curriculum-Based-System
-# Curriculum-Based-System This is a TE Mini Project.
+This is a TE Mini Project.
 The Objective of this project is to provide a system that helps students in their studies by providing various resources, notes, e-books and courses.
 Our group of four